plugyawn/psyche-elastic/psyche-book/src/explain/glossary.md

 **Lightweight Hashing**
 Using efficient hashing algorithms like SHA-256 for `Commitments` to allow for fast verification by the `Coordinator` and `Witnesses`.

+**MatFormer**
+Matryoshka Transformer - a technique for training nested transformer models where smaller submodels are strict prefixes of larger ones.
+Enables heterogeneous training where clients with different hardware capabilities can participate in the same run at different capacity tiers.
+See [MatFormer documentation](./matformer.md).

+**MatFormer Tier**
+A configuration value (0, 1, 2, 3, ...) specifying which nested submodel a client trains.
+Tier 0 uses the full model, tier 1 uses half the FFN width, tier 2 uses quarter width, etc. Higher tiers require less VRAM but train on fewer parameters.

 **Metal**
 Apple's graphics and compute API.
 A future backend target for running the Psyche client on Mac hardware.